 Paul played a significant role in the establishment of the Australian Pastoral Musicians Network (APMN) and worked full time as the Director of Liturgy and Ministry for the Diocese of Wollongong during years 2011-2020.
 Paul retired from this position in February 2020 to concentrate on composing and publishing activities at Liturgical Song.

-Paul holds a Bachelor Degree in Electrical Engineering, a Master of Arts in Theology, and a Master of Arts in Liturgy.
-He lives in Wollongong with Margaret,
+Paul holds a Bachelor Degree in Electrical Engineering (Melbourne University), a Master of Arts in Theology (Australian Catholic University), and a Master of Arts in Liturgy (Australian Catholic University / Catholic Institute of Sydney).

-his wife, and Matthew, the youngest of their five children.
+Margaret and Paul live in Wollongong with Matthew, the youngest of their five children.